 How to elope and manage family expectations of a big wedding?
 This is one of the most common struggles we hear from couples!

-While the intentions are genuine, we believe that the decision is entirely up to you and no one else (yes – even if they are helping to pay for your wedding!).
+While we believe that your family is the best of intentions for you, we also believe that the decision for your wedding day is entirely up to you and no one else (yes – even if they are helping to pay for your wedding!).

 Why would we say this?
 The first book of the Bible – Genesis – clearly describes how a man and woman leave their parents in order to join together as a new creation.
 We believe that the first step of that new creation is deciding how, where, when and under what circumstances you commit yourselves to each other as you exchange vows.
 We believe that decision is yours alone.